 In the last few months, however, there was a lull of sorts, until the attack on the US embassy in Baghdad, Iraq on December 31 2019.
 The attack was carried out by a mob that voiced its loyalty to head of Iranian Quds Force Qasem Soleimani.
 No one at the embassy was reported to be harmed in the attack that involved people throwing bricks at the building.

-This could be a huge turning point for the long brewing hostilities and conflict between US and Iran, and in the Mid-East region.
+This could be a huge turning point for peace not only between the US and Iran but peace in the Mid-East region.
 The action is a bit of a shocker since Trump has a few times made it clear that he did not wish for a war in the region.
-A decision like this coming from Trump could be very well to divert attention from his ongoing impeachment or the election debates.
+A decision like this coming from Trump could be very well to divert attention from his impending impeachment or the election debates.

-It could also be an attempt to assert his leadership abilities before elections in November.
+It could also be an attempt to highlight his leadership abilities before elections in November.
 Even then, it cannot be emphasised enough that this was a disproportionate response.

 Iran options for a military-led response are currently limited.
 Firstly due to geographic reasons.
 Second, Iran's economy that has suffered a great deal due to oil import bans on other nations, cannot afford a large scale military-led attack.
 What Iran could do, is carry out an attack on US establishments similar to the one in Baghdad.
 But that would also mean attacking the host nation and creating conflict amongst Muslim nations that are already divided over Shia-Sunni differences.